matheuskaully/matheuskaully/README.md

-# 🤟 Shout out my dear!
+# 🤟 I'am a developer!
 ## 🌍 Welcome to my profile!
 I'm a technology student and a lover of FPS games.
 - 🌱 I'm currently learning Javascript and frameworks like ReactJS and NextJS;
 - 📫 How to contact me: matheuskaully@gmail.com